mcfanda/smdeffectsizepaper/README.md

 * previous: previous versions

-* algebra: additional derivations not crucial for the paper
+* algebra: additional derivations not crucial for the paper but udeful to check the correctness of the paper formulas